New Puppy Checklist

 Use our checklist to make sure you’ve planned for all your puppy’s needs, from their first day with you, until they grow up into a fully-fledged adult dog.

 Don’t wait until your puppy actually needs to see a vet - registering with a practice is something you should do on day one, or even before your pup actually arrives.
 Puppies are more susceptible than adult dogs to a number of illnesses, as well as being quite accident-prone.
-In fact, of all the claims we handled from 1 November 2020-31 October 2021 over a quarter of them were for puppies under a year old.
+In fact, of all the claims we handled from November 1, 2020, to October 31, 2021, over a quarter of them were for puppies under a year old.

-You really don’t want to end up calling round vets to register if your dog gets sick or hurts itself unexpectedly.
+You really don’t want to end up calling around vets to register if your dog gets sick or hurts itself unexpectedly.

 Use the Royal College of Veterinary Surgeon’s 'find a vet' tool to look up some practices near you and don’t just choose the first one you see.
-Think about things like travelling distance and opening hours - it’s no use registering with one a half hour drive away if your puppy gets car sick, or one that’s only open when you’re at work.
+Think about things like travelling distance and opening hours; it’s no use registering with one a half hour drive away if your puppy gets car sick or with one that’s only open when you’re at work.

 Although you should talk to your vet initially about a suitable flea and worm treatment, there are subscription services to make sure you get the correct dosage delivered to your door when you need it.
 It’s a handy way for busy puppy parents to stay on top of parasite protection.

 It’s so important to get your puppy vaccinated.
-They’ll need a course of two jabs with the first one given at around eight-10 weeks, so it may have been taken care of by the breeder.
-The second one is at 10-14 weeks.
+They’ll need a course of two jabs with the first one given at around eight to 10 weeks, so it may have been taken care of by the breeder.
+The second one is at 10–14 weeks.

 Once you’ve decided on a vet, make those vaccination appointments when you register so that you you don’t forget.
 The cost of vaccinations can vary quite a bit depending on your vet and where you are in the country.